svitoratos/tangocrm/JOURNAL_GOALS_PERSISTENCE_FINAL_FIX.md

 4. **Backward compatibility**: Existing data continues to work
 5. **Service layer consistency**: ALL operations use the same service layer
 6. **Operation consistency**: Create, read, update, delete all work correctly
+7. **API pattern consistency**: Matches the working pattern from other components

 ## Testing Instructions